 - State Affiliate has two options for membership.
 State Affiliate membership cycles run with the calendar year.
 To change membership type, contact NRPA before submitting your invoice and payment.
 Each membership is intended to acknowledge a mutually beneficial relationship and corresponding partnership between NRPA and State Affiliate, designed to promote, support and advance the parks and recreation field overall. - State Affiliate can join NRPA as a Standard State Affiliate with annual dues of \$250.
 The Executive Director (or an identified board member in cases where there is no State Executive Director) shall receive an NRPA individual professional membership. - State Affiliate can alternatively join NRPA as a Premier State Affiliate with annual dues of \$400.
-The State Affiliate Premier membership covers up to 5 State Affiliate full-time or part-time employees, including the Executive Director (who will be listed as the Primary Contact).
-Each additional employee will be considered an add-on professional at the rate of \$180. - o Premier State Affiliate memberships include access to our Virtual Learning Subscription.
+The State Affiliate Premier membership covers up to 5 State Affiliate full-time or part-time employees, including the Executive Director (who will be listed as the Primary Contact). - o Premier State Affiliate memberships include access to our Premier webinar benefit.